Pregnant runner Alysia Montano finishes 800

 That the 28-year-old former University of California star finished last in her heat didn’t matter one bit to the crowd gathered at Hornet Stadium.
 Trailing the lead pack by more than 120 meters for most of the race, Montano received a rousing ovation as she finished her first lap and the cheering grew louder when she finally crossed the finish line.

-"I've been running throughout my pregnancy and I felt really, really good during the whole process," Montano said.
-"I just didn't want to get lapped and be the first person to get lapped in the 800."
+“I just didn’t want to get lapped and be the first person to get lapped in the 800,” said Montano, the 800 national champion the past four years.

-Montano, who won the 800 national titles the past four years, was never in trouble of being lapped.
-She took a nice relaxed pace from the start and maintained it throughout.
+She was never close to being lapped, taking a nice relaxed pace from the start and maintaining it throughout.

 That was according to the plan Montano laid out after consulting with her physician.
 Not only did doctors give Montano the OK to run, they encouraged her.